Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Set-AzureKeyVaultSecretAttribute.md

 ```

 ### -Tag
-A hashtable representing secret tags.
+Specifies a hash table that contains certificate tags.
 If not specified, the existing tags of the secret remain unchanged.
 Remove a tag by specifying an empty Hashtable.